 Restorative dental treatments are a group of procedures that repair and enhance dentition to get patients back to exceptional oral health.
-From repairing cavities with simple fillings to replacing teeth with dental bridges or dentures, restorative treatment can help your smile become healthy once again.
+From repairing cavities with simple fillings to replacing teeth with dental bridges or dentures or mouth reconstruction, restorative treatment can help your smile become healthy once again.
 Call today to schedule a restorative dentistry appointment at Coronado Family Dental in Albuquerque, NM.
 Don't hesitate to stop by our office located at 11130 Lomas Blvd NE Suite F2, Albuquerque, NM 87112.

 The longer you leave a dental issue untreated, the more severe the impact on your oral health and more costly it becomes.

 To begin, your dentist will examine your teeth and assess the extent of your dental issue.
 X-rays may need to be taken at this time to ensure proper diagnosis.